motion-333/motion2/README.md

 - `builder.html` offers a drag-and-drop layout builder.
 It lists the folders found in `static/pf` and, when one is chosen, shows its files.
-Drag any item onto the square grid and click **Save** to download the layout JSON which you can place in the `layouts/` directory.
+Drag any item onto the grid and it will scale to a number of squares based on its aspect ratio (e.g. a 4:5 photo spans 4×5 cells).
+Items remain draggable after placement and may overlap.
+Click **Save** to download the resulting layout JSON for the `layouts/` directory.

 ## Usage